 Amanda R. Matos is a community organizer from the Bronx, New York and has dedicated her time and efforts toward racial and gender justice and reproductive freedom.

 In May 2013, Amanda graduated from Columbia University, where she studied Ethnic Studies and Human Rights, focusing on the intersections between sexism and racism in the United States.
-Now Amanda serves as the Graduate Student Relations Chair on the board for the Latino Alumni Association of Columbia University and as a board member on the Fund for a Safer Columbia.
+Amanda has served as the Graduate Student Relations Chair on the board for the Latino Alumni Association of Columbia University and as a board member on the Fund for a Safer Columbia.

 Read more »

-Amonte’, an Agricultural Business student, is currently attending Florida A&M University in Tallahassee, Florida.
-Amonte’ is humble, passionate, eager, and committed to making a difference in his community, and at his university, where he serves as the 2012-2013 Mr. College of Agriculture and Food Sciences.
-With help from YP4, Amonte’ plans to start a non-profit organization to help empower, motivate, and aid single parents in the development of their children and themselves.
+Amonte’, who studied Agricultural Business student, attended Florida A&M University in Tallahassee, Florida.
+Amonte’ has been humble, passionate, eager, and committed to maked a difference in his community, and at his university, where he served as the 2012-2013 Mr. College of Agriculture and Food Sciences.
+With help from YP4, Amonte’ planned to start a non-profit organization to help empower, motivate, and aid single parents in the development of their children and themselves.

 Read more »